elephantscale/elastic-labs/kibana/install.md

 # ES install

-In this lab we will practice the installation of the Elasticsearch server.
+In this lab we will practice the installation of Kibana.

 Lab Goals:

-* Install Elasticsearch and verify its operation
+* Install Solr and verify its operation
 * Prepare to use this install for all subsequent labs

 ### STEP 1: Login to the server